paulsengroup/hictk/docs/quickstart_api.rst

     const auto selector = f.fetch("chr1", "chr2");

-    // std::visit applies the lambda funciton provided as first argument
+    // std::visit applies the lambda function provided as first argument
     // to the variant returned by selector.get().
     // In this way, the type held by the std::variant is checked once
     // and the underlying PixelSelector and iterators are used for all operations